-- A trainer who has either received certification or has sufficient past experience in teaching a Tenant Readiness Education course. - Course that will extend over multiple weeks.
-The curriculum schedule will be predetermined and available to tenants at the beginning of the first class. - Each participating tenant will receive a passing or failing grade.
-Tenants who pass will receive a Certificate of Completion - A maximum number of acceptable absences will be set.
-Tenants will be made aware of the attendance requirement.
-No tenant who exceeds the allowable amount of absences will receive a Certificate of Completion. - Will cover at least the following areas: - a) Landlord/Tenant Law - b) The Application and Screening Process - c) Understanding a Rental or Lease Agreement - d) Personal Finance, Budgeting, How Credit Reports are Used - e) Energy Conservation - f) Fair Housing Rights and Responsibilities - g) What Makes a Good Tenant and Communicating With Your Landlord - h) Barriers to Obtaining Housing - i) Tips for Moving In and Moving Out - j) Care and Maintenance of Your Unit and Maintenance Responsibilities - k) Termination Notices - I) Recovering your Deposit
+- a) Landlord/Tenant Law

+- b) The Application and Screening Process

+- c) Understanding a Rental or Lease Agreement

+- d) Personal Finance, Budgeting, How Credit Reports are Used

+- e) Energy Conservation

+- f) Fair Housing Rights and Responsibilities

+- g) What Makes a Good Tenant and Communicating With Your Landlord

+- h) Barriers to Obtaining Housing

+- i) Tips for Moving In and Moving Out

+- j) Care and Maintenance of Your Unit and Maintenance Responsibilities

+- k) Termination Notices

+- I) Recovering your Deposit

-Program providers may require that the guarantee be applicable only in the county in which the tenant was provided the Tenant Readiness Education course or in the service area covered by the program provider.
+Program providers may require that the guarantee be applicable only in the county in which the student was provided the Tenant Readiness Education course or in the service area covered by the program provider.

-Tenant Readiness Completion Certifications are valid for a period of 18 months following the date of the final Tenant Readiness class to allow tenants an opportunity to find housing.
+Tenant Readiness Completion Certifications are valid for a period of 18 months following the date of the final Tenant Readiness class to allow students an opportunity to find housing.
+Certificates must include an expiration date and be identified as non-transferable.

 The Rent Guarantee Program's Tenant Readiness Completion Certification is non-transferable and may only be used by the individual completing the class.
 The guarantee must be used in the first rental/lease agreement immediately following the completion of TRE.
 The guarantee does not apply to subsequent landlords/rental units.
-Tenants may use the certification as a means of proving class attendance with subsequent landlords/rental units, which may assist them in obtaining a unit; however, the guarantee will not apply.
+Students may use the certification as a means of proving class attendance with subsequent landlords/rental units, which may assist them in obtaining a unit; however, the guarantee will not apply.

-The Rent Guarantee Program's Tenant Readiness Completion Certification applies only to those tenants who have completed OHCS-approved TRE.
+The Rent Guarantee Program's Tenant Readiness Completion Certification applies only to those students who have completed OHCS-approved TRE.
 If other adult members of the household move in either at the inception of a rental/lease agreement or during tenancy, the guarantee applies only to the tenant with a TRE certification.
 If a TRE tenant moves out of a guarantee-covered unit before other adult members of the rental/lease agreement move out, the guarantee does not continue with the unit, but leaves with the TRE tenant.

-Other adult members of the household may be listed on the rental/lease agreement and the provider/landlord agreement; however, providers should only enter tenant data in the reporting system for the tenant who has completed TRE.
+Other adult members of the household may be listed on the rental/lease agreement and the provider/landlord agreement; however, providers are only required to enter tenant data in the reporting system for the tenant who has completed TRE.
 If the provider submits a provider/landlord agreement that includes additional adult members of the household, the provider must notify OHCS for which specific tenant the guarantee applies, either as a notation on the agreement or by email.
 It is the responsibility of the provider to notify the landlord how the guarantee applies to the household with additional adult members who did not complete TRE.